navilg/fileserver/README.md

 # fileserver

-Serve you file on http
+Serve your files on http

 ## Usage of fileserver

   -path string

-        Path to serve (default "/tmp")
+        Path to serve (default "Current working directory")

   -port string